tajnymag/esp-idf-mqtt-empty-topic-poc/README.md

 When mqtt client receives data in multiple chunks, events after the first chunk are missing topic.
 This makes it hard to distinguish, which handler should handle the incoming event.

 The system crash in the logs is not directly related to the issue.
-It is only a consequence of the example trying to log an empty pointer.
+It is only a consequence of the example trying to access the empty topic pointer.

 ## Steps to reproduce